Chief Executive Officer

 Joel Linzner serves as Executive Vice President of Worldwide Business Affairs where he manages EA’s partnerships and business development around the world.
 Prior to joining EA in 1999, Joel served as outside litigation counsel to EA and several other companies in the videogame industry.

 Joel is a member of the Bar of the State of California and is admitted to practice in the United States Supreme Court, the Ninth Circuit Court of Appeals and several United States District Courts.
 Joel earned his J.D. from Boalt Hall at the University of California, Berkeley, after graduating from Brandeis University.

-In more than 21 years with EA, Laura has held a variety of strategic leadership roles across publishing, marketing and analytics.
-Prior to her current role, Laura led EA’s Americas Publishing organization, overseeing EA’s product and marketing campaigns in the region.
+In more than 22 years with EA, Laura has held a variety of strategic leadership roles across publishing, marketing and analytics.
+Previously, Laura Miele served as Executive Vice President of Global Publishing overseeing publishing and customer experience for Electronic Arts.
+Laura has also led EA’s Americas Publishing organization, overseeing EA’s product and marketing campaigns in the region.
 Additionally, Laura served as General Manager of the Star Wars business and Senior Vice President of Global Marketing, working with EA development teams and overseeing packaged goods and digital releases.
 Her leadership and work on multi-platinum franchises such as Battlefield, Dragon Age and Need for Speed contributed to Laura’s recognition on AdAge’s “Women to Watch” list.

 Laura serves on the board of the Silicon Valley Community Foundation and also leads the EA Women’s Ultimate Team to promote gender diversity and equality both inside and outside the organization.